mdb/wordle/README.md

 * Could https://github.com/rivo/tview enable some UI improvements?
 Or is that overkill?
 * Would it be cool to provide an option to output the final grid as an image, such that it could be shared?
+* Would it be cool to provide an option to output stats?
+* Would it be cool to restrict game play to once/day?
 * Would it be cool to restrict game play to once/day?